Eligibility and Selection Criteria

 To be eligible for a place at NUSI, applicants should:

-NUSI is designed for students who will be entering their final year of an undergraduate degree programme in the autumn of 2020.
+NUSI is designed for students in the penultimate year of an undergraduate degree programme.
 Applications will be considered from undergraduate students at any stage of their course, but preference may be given to those who are in their second year (or third year of a four-year course) at the time of application.

 You do not have to be an Oxford undergraduate to apply.
 We strongly encourage applications from students studying outside of Oxford.